 Closed Loop Labs (1–1.5 hours)

 Labs take place at The Plant and are best combined with a tour.
 Students develop a deeper understanding of closed loop systems through supervised, interactive projects.
 Workshops are aligned with Next Generation Science Standards.
+Closed Loop Labs are a flat rate of $150, we can accommodate up to 30 students per lab.
 Current hands-on labs include: